-- 1.2 The results of the applicant's annual performance evaluations will also be submitted by the Director of the Coady International Institute as part of the application. - 1.3 The application shall be heard by a Promotion Committee which shall be composed of - i. the Director, who shall be the chair, - ii.
-3 members of the Coady Management Team, 1 of which will be the Associate Director of Education Programs. - iii. a member of the Program Teaching Staff II or III elected by the members not already represented on the Committee; and - iv. an external reviewer, if deemed necessary by the Director. - 1.7 The Promotion Committee will assess the application and either recommend for or recommend against granting promotion based on the criteria in accordance with the rank structure [6.5.2] - 1.5 Program Teaching Staff holding cross-appointments with another academic department of the University shall have their teaching related to that academic department evaluated under the normal department mechanisms as outlined in Section 2 of the main agreement. - 1.6 The Director will forward the Promotion Committee's recommendation to the University President.
-The President will either grant the application for promotion or deny it. - 1.7 If the application for promotion is successful, the employee will be placed on the salary grid for the Program Teaching Staff rank at the salary level one step above the salary level closest to but higher than his/her current salary level but in no event at a level with a salary less than that received at the current rank. - 1.8 In the event that the application for promotion is unsuccessful the applicant may reapply in subsequent years without prejudice.
+- 1.4 The Promotion Committee will assess the application and either recommend for or recommend against granting promotion based on the criteria in accordance with the rank structure [6.5.3] - 1.5 Program Teaching Staff holding cross-appointments with another academic department of the University shall have their teaching related to that academic department evaluated under the normal department mechanisms as outlined in Section 2 of the main agreement. - 1.6 The Executive Director will forward the Promotion Committee's recommendation to the Academic Vice President & Provost.
+The Academic Vice President & Provost will either grant the application for promotion or deny it. - 1.7 If the application for promotion is successful, the Employee will be placed on the salary grid for the Program Teaching Staff rank at the salary level one step above the salary level closest to but higher than their current salary level but in no event at a level with a salary less than that received at the current rank. - 1.8 In the event that the application for promotion is unsuccessful the applicant may reapply in subsequent years without prejudice.